decretist/Dissertation/Chapter1/chapter1.md

 the due process standards prevailing in that time and place.
-Full proof necessary to convict a criminal defendant (*reus*) under Roman law required either a confession or the testimony of two witnesses, testimony unlikely to be forthcoming in the case of a crime, such as Mengho's, of stealth committed at night.
-In the absence of a voluntary confession or testimony of witnesses, torture of the defendant in order to obtain an involuntary confession was simply the next routine step of due process.
+Full proof necessary to convict a criminal defendant (*reus*) under Roman law required either a confession or the testimony of two witnesses, testimony unlikely to be forthcoming in the case of a crime of stealth, such as Mengho's, committed at night.
+In the absence of a voluntary confession or the testimony of witnesses, torture of the defendant in order to obtain an involuntary confession was simply the next routine step of due process.
 Indeed, Hermann Kantorowicz (†1940) brought the story of Mengho to the attention of medieval legal